mmckechney/semantic_kernel_askq/README.md

    1. `HttpTriggerUploadFile` - upload documents to an Azure Storage account via a REST Api
    2. `BlobTriggerProcessFile` - detects the uploaded document and processes it through [Azure Cognitive Services Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-3.1.0) into one or more JSON files (depending on the size of the document)
-   3. `HttpTriggerOpenAiSdkAskQuestion` - REST Api to ask questions about the document using the OpenAI SDK
-   4. `HttpTriggerSemanticKernelAskQuestion` - REST Api to ask questions about the document using Semantic Kernel SDK
+   3. `HttpTriggerSemanticKernelAskQuestion` - REST Api to ask questions about the document using Semantic Kernel SDK

 ## Getting Started

 ### Prerequisites

-Before deploying your solution, you will need access to an Azure OpenAI instance in the same subscription where you are going to deploy your solution and retrieve its `Endpoint` and a `Key`
+- Before deploying your solution, you will need access to an Azure OpenAI instance in the same subscription where you are going to deploy your solution and retrieve its `Endpoint` and a `Key`.
+- The PowerShell deployment script defaults to `gpt-4o` and `text-embedding-ada-002` models with a deployment name matching the model name.
+If you have something different in your Azure OpenAI instance, you will want to pass in those values to the PowerShell command line deployed to your Azure OpenAI instance each with a deployment name matching the model name.
+Be aware, that using a different GPT model may result in max token violations with the example below.

 ### Deploying

 Deployment is automated using PowerShell, the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/) and [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/).\
 To run the script, you will need to select an Azure location for deployment, the Azure Open AI endpoint and key and pick a name for the function (this must be a globally unique name and less than 10 characters).

-*NOTE:* The template assumes you have both `gpt-4-32k` and `text-embedding-ada-002` models deployed to your Azure OpenAI instance.
-If you want to use a different model, change the `openAIChatModel` and `openAIEmbeddingModel` default parameter values in `./infra/functions.bicep` file.
-Be aware, that using a different GPT model may result in max token violations with the example below.

 By default, the script will deploy an [Azure Cognitive Search](https://azure.microsoft.com/en-us/services/search/) instance and use it to store the results of the document processing and searching.
 If you do not want to deploy Azure Cognitive Search, you can use the `-useCognitiveSeach $false` parameter option to skip the deployment of Azure Cognitive Search and only use the `extracted` blob container to store the results of the document processing.